Who is responsible for obtaining an EPC?

 Are there any penalties for not making an EPC available?

 Yes.
 The Department of Finance (DoF) and district councils have the duty to enforce the requirements of the EPC regulations.
 District councils enforce in relation to all but their own relevant public buildings in which case DoF is the enforcement authority.

 Failure to comply with the regulations or a request to produce relevant documents from an enforcer may result in the issue of a penalty charge notice.

-In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5% of the net annual value, for each breach of failing to:
+In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5 per cent of the net annual value, for each breach of failing to:

 - make available, free of charge, a valid EPC to any prospective buyer or tenant